vmware/ansible-collection-alb/docs/avi_serviceenginegroup_advanced.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - Ssl certificates in the admin tenant can be used in non-admin tenants.
+                  - Sideband traffic will be handled by a dedicated core.requires se reboot.
                 </div>
                                 <div style="font-size: small">
-                  - Field introduced in 18.2.5.
+                  - Field introduced in 16.5.2, 17.1.9, 17.2.3.
                 </div>
                                 <div style="font-size: small">
                   - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.